primev/mev-commit/contracts/contracts/validator-registry/middleware/README.md

 Since a permissioned oracle account invokes slashing, the mev-commit middleware contract only requires the most basic slashing interface.
 Hence the middleware contract requires Vaults to have a slasher of type `InstantSlasher`.
 The contract will not allow Vaults to be registered that use a `VetoSlasher`.
 These constraints may change depending on feedback from Vault managers and operators.

+### Configuration of slashPeriodSeconds

+`slashPeriodSeconds` must be configured such that mev-commit actors can query the proposer set for the current L1 epoch, query each proposer's opt-in status from the latest finalized L1 block (two L1 epochs ago), act upon said opt-in status during the current epoch, and allow a buffer for the oracle to possibly slash opted-in validators who act incorrectly.

+Concretely, for validators to be slashable by the oracle, `slashPeriodSeconds` must be greater than:

+`l1FinalizationPeriod` + `l1EpochPeriod` + `oracleProcessingPeriod`

+or

+`3 * l1EpochPeriod` + `oracleProcessingPeriod`.

 ### Rewards

 Operators and vault depositors will receive points commensurate with associated validator pubkey(s) being *opted-in* over time.
 When a Vault is represented by multiple validators, attribution is split evenly between the validators.